Citadel-DAO/citadel-docs/basics/olyzaps.md

 ## How do I use it?

-Head over to the [OlyZaps section](https://app.olympusdao.finance/#/zap) of the Olympus App and follow our [step-by-step guide](../using-the-website/olyzaps.md).
+Head over to the [OlyZaps section](https://app.olympusdao.finance/#/zap) of the Citadel App and follow our [step-by-step guide](../using-the-website/olyzaps.md).

-Note that OlyZaps for bonds is still being built out; you can only zap into sOHM for now.
+Note that OlyZaps for bonds is still being built out; you can only zap into sCTDL for now.

 ## Does OlyZaps save me gas?